Victor Robles Player Props: Nationals vs. Angels

 Victor Robles At The Plate

-- He ranks ninth in batting average, 14th in on base percentage, and 84th in slugging among the qualifying hitters in MLB action.
+- Robles is batting .471 during his last outings and is on a four-game hitting streak.

-- Robles has picked up a hit in 70.0% of his 10 games this year, with at least two hits in 40.0% of those games.
+- In 72.7% of his 11 games this season, Robles has picked up at least one hit.
+He's also had five multi-hit games.

-- He has not gone deep in his 10 games this season.
+- He has not hit a home run in his 11 games this season.

-- Robles has driven in a run in three games this year (30.0%), but has had no multiple-RBI games.
+- Robles has driven in a run in four games this season (36.4%), but has had no multiple-RBI games.

-- He has scored at least once four times this year (40.0%), including one multi-run game.
+- In four of 11 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.